yodsatorn/cn331-Project-Allblue/tutorial/htmlworkflow.md

 Block element always **starts on a new line and takes up the full width available** (stretches out to the left and right as far as it can).

+For example.

+>This is Block element

+`This is In-line element`

+>This is `In-line element` inside Block element.

 [READ](https://www.w3schools.com/html/html_blocks.asp)

 #### div